 Every other January term a practicing artist is invited on campus to conduct a studio course based on their particular creative expression and expertise.

 In addition to whatever scholarships, you may receive from financial aid, you may be eligible to receive scholarship money based on the quality of your art.
-Arts scholarships are up to $5,000 and are renewable for up to four years.

 To apply for arts scholarships, you must submit a portfolio that meets the following requirements.

 All work must be submitted by April 1 in order to qualify.
 If selected, you will be notified by email by May 1.